-Peer Advisors (PAs) are second-year students who actively support HSSP’s living-learning goals by mentoring first-year students, providing community leadership, and actively participating in HSSP community events.
+Peer Mentors (PMs) are second-year students who actively support HSSP’s living-learning goals by mentoring first-year students, providing community leadership, and actively participating in HSSP community events.
 They help provide continuity in the HSSP experience by maintaining a high level of involvement in community activities while also encouraging first-year HSSP students to assume increasing levels of responsibility for HSSP functions.
-HSSP PAs are also important mentoring resources for first-years who are still becoming familiar with HSSP, Couzens Hall, and the greater U-M community.
-Finally, serving as a HSSP Peer Advisor provides the opportunity for students to build skills that can translate into further campus leadership opportunities.
-In addition, PAs are assigned a University faculty mentor based on their academic and professional interests.
+HSSP PMs are also important mentoring resources for first-years who are still becoming familiar with HSSP, Couzens Hall, and the greater U-M community.
+Finally, serving as a HSSP Peer Mentor provides the opportunity for students to build skills that can translate into further campus leadership opportunities.
+In addition, PMs are assigned a University faculty mentor based on their academic and professional interests.

 Resident Advisors (RAs) are third- and fourth-year HSSP members who provide direct mentorship to all hall students, particularly assigned Peer Advisors.
 They help promote a warm, welcoming, and safe substance-free floor community.
 They lead one of the six programming committees that HSSP first-years are a part of, which plan events and other experiences that expand learning beyond the classroom.